^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Allergy to dairy products is a kind of, a protest of the body, aimed at milk casein and protein.
-There are several types of allergies to dairy products, for example, one person does not tolerate exclusively cow's milk, and to goat or sheep it has a normal reaction; the other person does not tolerate anything, which has to do with dairy products in general, including butter and ice cream.
+An allergy to dairy products is a kind of body protest against milk casein and protein.
+There are several types of allergies to dairy products, for example, one person cannot tolerate only cow's milk, but has a normal reaction to goat's or sheep's milk; another person cannot tolerate anything related to dairy products in general, including butter and ice cream.

-Some people think that the allergy to dairy products and the negative reaction to lactose are one and the same.
-But, this is an erroneous opinion, as in the latter case, the body is not able to digest milk sugar.
-Lactose intolerance is characterized by completely different symptoms, which have nothing to do with allergic reactions, for example, gastrointestinal symptoms, say, flatulence.
+Some people think that an allergy to dairy products and a negative reaction to lactose are the same thing.
+However, this is a misconception, since in the latter case, the body is unable to digest milk sugar.
+Lactose intolerance is characterized by completely different symptoms that have nothing to do with allergic reactions, for example, gastrointestinal symptoms, for example, flatulence.

 • sour cream and similar food products;

-• cheese (solid, processed, soy, vegetarian and all the rest), cottage cheese, whey;
+• cheeses (hard, processed, soy, vegetarian and all others), cottage cheese, whey;

 • breakfast cereals, bread and chocolate;

 • dishes cooked in oil.
-There and then: mashed potatoes and sauces;
+Also here: mashed potatoes and sauces;

-In addition, it is necessary to control that the products in their composition do not contain:
+In addition, it is necessary to ensure that the products do not contain:

 • milk: pasteurized, whole or dry;

-• milk protein, casein, caseinate, lactic acid, lactose, lactalbumin, albumin;
+• milk protein, casein, caseinate, lactic acid, lactose, lactalubimin, albumin;

-• oil (in any form, and melted), oil flavors;
+• butter (in any form, including ghee), oil flavorings;

 Read also: